 I get a lot of people who don’t think this engineering is up to snuff, that it’s kind of weak or lame.
 But I am going to prove them wrong because my engineering will impact the lives of people who have been traditionally neglected by mainstream engineering.
 I think this is true engineering, thinking outside the box to create simple solutions that can radically transform lives.

 Beyond engineering and instead of simply asking about their grades, I ask students, have you accomplished something good, something useful or something that contributes to other people’s dignity and well being?

-The University of St. Thomas School of Engineering is celebrating the 10th anniversary of Peace Engineering with an event on May 9, 2013.
-This features the UST premiere showing of Field to Fork, a documentary about Dr. Camille George's work to engineer the post-harvest processing of breadfruit in Haiti.
+The University of St. Thomas School of Engineering celebrated the 10th anniversary of Peace Engineering with an event on May 9, 2013.
+This featured the UST premiere showing of Field to Fork, a documentary about Dr. Camille George's work to engineer the post-harvest processing of breadfruit in Haiti.
 See announcement flyer!